 Gateway Experience- Oral Communication and Responsibility are critical components to the Gateway Experience.
 Explore- These courses introduce students to a breadth of disciplinary perspectives and methods providing a broad level of understanding within a particular discipline.

-Capstone Experience- A Capstone Experience centers on allowing students to synthesize skill development.
-Capstone Experiences will include a focus on communication skills as well as critical and/or creative thinking.
+Summit Experience- A Summit Experience centers on allowing students to synthesize skill development.
+Summit Experiences will include a focus on communication skills as well as critical and/or creative thinking.
 This course will be offered within the major.

 Writing Intensive Courses (WIC)- WIC courses must emphasize writing as a process and assign at least 3000 words across assignments.
 This course could be integrated into students' majors, general electives, or general education coursework.